wp-plugins/maxgalleria/readme.txt

 = A Responsive WordPress Gallery for All Devices = From iPhones to iPads to Androids to desktops, MaxGalleria provides a great viewing experience no matter the device your galleries are seen on.

+= Responsive Lightbox =
+MaxGalleria includes 2 excellent options to add lightbox to WordPress image galleries, lightbox to WordPress image links and lightbox to WordPress video links (YouTube, Vimeo)

+MaxGalleria ships with a complete integration of the fully featured [Magnific Popup](http://dimsemenov.com/plugins/magnific-popup/) responsive lightbox by Dmitry Semenov.
+It is also fully compatible by selecting a simple option box and recommends at installation the [Responsive Lightbox](https://wordpress.org/plugins/responsive-lightbox/) plugin by dFactory.
+These plugins allows users to view larger versions of images and galleries in a lightbox (overlay) effect optimized for mobile devices.
+Responsive Lightbox includes 6 responsive lightbox scripts (SwipeBox, prettyPhoto, FancyBox, Nivo Lightbox, Image Lightbox, Tos "R" Us)

 = Superior Workflow =
 From lightboxes to sliders to layouts MaxGalleria provides a highly streamlined user interface that makes it as straightforward as possible to create and manage your galleries.

-= Best Alternative to NextGEN =
+= Import NextGEN Galleries =
 Frustrated with the NextGEN Gallery plugin?
 You're not alone.
-As the best alternative to NextGEN Max Galleria lets you import your NextGEN galleries into MaxGalleria with just a couple clicks.
+As the best alternative to NextGEN Max Galleria lets you Import your NextGEN with just a couple clicks.

 = Use Only What You Need =
 Don't get bogged down with useless features.
 MaxGalleria gives you all the essentials, then lets you pick and choose [enhanced functionality](http://maxgalleria.com/?utm_source=wordpress&utm_medium=enhanced&utm_content=enhanced-functionality&utm_campaign=repo).